App Service overview

 Azure App Service is an HTTP-based service for hosting web applications, REST APIs, and mobile back ends.
 You can develop in your favorite language, be it .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python.
 Applications run and scale with ease on both Windows and Linux-based environments.

-App Service not only adds the power of Microsoft Azure to your application, such as security, load balancing, autoscaling, and automated management.
-You can also take advantage of its DevOps capabilities, such as continuous deployment from Azure DevOps, GitHub, Docker Hub, and other sources, package management, staging environments, custom domain, and TLS/SSL certificates.
+App Service adds the power of Microsoft Azure to your application, such as security, load balancing, autoscaling, and automated management.
+Additionally, you can take advantage of its DevOps capabilities, such as continuous deployment from Azure DevOps, GitHub, Docker Hub, and other sources, package management, staging environments, custom domain, and TLS/SSL certificates.

 With App Service, you pay for the Azure compute resources you use.
 The compute resources you use are determined by the App Service plan that you run your apps on.
 For more information, see Azure App Service plans overview.

 Azure App Service is a fully managed platform as a service (PaaS) offering for developers.
 Here are some key features of App Service:

 - Multiple languages and frameworks - App Service has first-class support for ASP.NET, ASP.NET Core, Java, Ruby, Node.js, PHP, or Python.
 You can also run PowerShell and other scripts or executables as background services.